 Teva adheres to the general principles that govern supply chain in its sector, and continues to apply and inform our ethical labour practices through our Supplier Code of Conduct.
-In addition, Teva audits selected suppliers for compliance with the PSCI Principles using independent PSCI-approved auditors, which cover critical Environment, Social, and Governance (ESG) areas such as labour and human rights.
+In addition, Teva audits selected suppliers for compliance with the PSCI Principles using independent PSCI-approved auditors.
+In 2022, we continued annual audits of suppliers in compliance with PSCI, an audit program focused on ethics, labour, health and safety and environment.